Walking in the Viñales Valley National Park

 Take a guide

-At only 15 cucs per person, we thought it was well worth paying for a guided walk through the National Park Viñales.
+With plenty to discover and no OS map available to us, we thought it was well worth paying for a guided walk through the National Park Viñales.
 Our guide, Pedro was excellent.
 His vast general knowledge and enthusiasm to share the healing properties of Cuban plants made for an interesting walk.
 That and his passion for English & American pop groups, resulting in spontaneous bursts of song!
 We discovered how to make teas from various leaves which could help with a variety of ailments from intestinal to fatigue.
 Apparently, hibiscus can help with weight loss and the leaves from the avocado plant, known as the “bad girl” tree have “abortive” properties…

 The park itself is really beautiful, it was lovely to enjoy the fresh air whilst learning lots and visiting local establishments.
 Yes, the walk is punctuated with various “stops” and of course, you are encouraged to buy the products but nevertheless the prices are reasonable and you do get to “try” before you consider “buying.”
 We particularly enjoyed learning about the cigar making process, although organic or not, still tasted foul to me!
 Panoramic views across the valley were a real highlight and enjoying the peace and tranquillity of this beautiful UNESCO protected area.

 The guided walk through the National Park, Vinales, takes approximately 4 hours.
-It is also possible to travel by horseback (20 cuc) or horse and cart.
-(20 cuc) So, if you don’t fancy walking this could be an alternative option.
+It is also possible to travel by horseback or horse and cart.
+So, if you don’t fancy walking this could be an alternative option.
 We chose to walk so we could learn about Vinales and understand something about nature and wildlife.
 Oh, and Kerry hates riding, following an episode in India, with a bad-tempered tongue lashing camel…

 The paths are dusty so wear closed shoes.
 In addition, bring some water and cash for any purchases.